 The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
 When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 However, many pupils are able to access the internet using their own data plan.
-To minimise inappropriate use, we as a school do not allow mobile phones to be used in the classrooms and areas where children are present.
+To minimise inappropriate use, we as a school we asked staff and visitors to keep mobile phones in bags.